 Solution: The importance of making sure your embedded analytics vendor was purpose-built to be embedded equals faster integration times, lower costs, and overall higher satisfaction.

 Purpose-built for embed, Reveal’s modern architecture includes native SDKs for any platform to deliver the best experience across devices.
-This makes it easy and convenient for users to connect anywhere and anytime from the cloud, desktop, and mobile devices.
+This makes connecting anywhere and anytime from the cloud, desktop, and mobile devices easy and convenient.
 Reveal is also faster to integrate into your code as it doesn’t require that you host it in a third-party cloud location.
 Learn more.

 3. Constantly Changing Analytics Needs